WPManageNinja/wp-payment-form/readme.txt

 Building beautiful and customizable payment forms has never been easier; and with Stripe integration, you can accept payments on form submission.

 With easy to use and standard payment forms, customers can pay you in less than a minute without going to another page.

+== Use as a Contact Form ==
+You can use **WPPayForm** as a contact form plugin.
+With the built-in form builder, you can create any types of form and use as a contact/Subscription form where you can see all the submitted data in the backend.

 == Create a form and accept payment via Stripe Checkout == [youtube https://www.youtube.com/watch?v=E8_7tBxuKfc&list=PLXpD0vT4thWHCXvZc6eNs52eCOt5dO3SO&index=3]